 1. Introduction 2.
 Rurality Rooted in the Soil 3.
 The Rising Labor Migration and the Transplantation of Rurality 4.
 The Disintegration of Rurality during the Urban-Rural Migration 5.
 The Reconstruction of Rurality Within the Frame of the “Beautiful Countryside Construction” Campaign 6.
 The Transformation of Rurality and the Ordering of the Village 7.
 Discussion and Conclusion

-Xiong Fengshui, an associate professor in School of Sociology and Political Science at Anhui University, China.
+Xiong Fengshui is an associate professor in School of Sociology and Political Science at Anhui University, China.
 His research interest includes rural sociology and mobile population.